 Gradually, IMPACT’s capacity was broadened and deepened.
 New functions were added to meet the vision that Skanska had to produce a coherent information flow – for example, with assembly and transport.
 Always in a creative dialogue with the users and the concrete factories.

 At the same time, the program was ready to be launched on the open market and was no longer a matter for Skanska Prefab.
 It was the start of StruSoft, which was spun off through a Management buyout in 2002 to give the construction industry a content-rich portfolio of advanced software programs systems.
 Not only in Sweden but also internationally.
-In addition to IMPACT, both WIN-Statik, FEM-Design, and VIP-Energy – were added to the portfolio of solutions by StruSoft.
+In addition to IMPACT, both WIN-Statik and FEM-Design – were added to the portfolio of solutions by StruSoft.

 Coordinated data flow from different systems in the next generation of IMPACT